Sleep paralysis can be terrifying. In this post, we’ll discuss the symptoms, causes, and effects of sleep paralysis.

 Knowing the causes can help educate and help the people involved.
-If the causes are linked to mental or psychiatric conditions, that can also be treated.
+If the causes are linked to mental or psychiatric conditions, they can also be treated.

-Sleep paralysis is quite common than you think.
+Sleep paralysis is quite common than you think and there are several symptoms.
 Older people are less likely to have frequent episodes.

 The sudden shock or discomfort from an episode should not be attributed as a moral or religious consequence.